hyperledger-archives/sawtooth-docs-archive/docs/1.2/architecture/transactions_and_batches.md

 private ECDSA key using the secp256k1 curve.

 The validator expects a normalized 64-byte \"compact\" signature.
-This is a concatenation of the [R]{.title-ref} and [S]{.title-ref} fields of the signature.
+This is a concatenation of the *R* and *S* fields of the signature.
 Some libraries will include an additional header byte, recovery ID field, or provide DER encoded signatures.
 Sawtooth will reject the signature if it is anything other than 64 bytes.